Paul Temple (TV series): DVD releases

 In July 2009, Acorn Media released the 11 existing colour episodes (still held within the BBC archives) on DVD.
 These were cleared at the BBFC on 17 March 2009.
 In April 2012, Acorn Media released a DVD of the final five episodes.
 Although broadcast in colour, these five episodes were released in black and white, due to the BBC archive only having access to black-and-white copies of those episodes.
 Colour copies of the last five episodes do exist in an archive in Germany, and were released on DVD in Germany in 2016.
 However, Acorn Media did not use these recordings for the 2012 DVD release in the UK, instead relying on the BBC's monochrome copies.
 In August 2013, Acorn Media released all 16 of its previously issued episodes (11 in colour, five in black and white) on DVD, in a release titled Paul Temple: The Complete Collection.

 In May 2016, the series began to appear in German-speaking countries, released by German DVD company Fernsehjuwelen (the name means 'TV jewels').
-These DVD releases cover all the episodes of seasons 2 and 3 and most episodes from season 4, across three different boxsets.
-Many episodes from seasons 2–4 that are lost from the BBC's own archive still survive in German archives, and many of these episodes are made commercially available for the first time on these DVD boxsets, albeit with dubbed German audio only.
+These DVD releases cover all the episodes of seasons 2, 3 and 4, across three different boxsets or as a complete set ('Gesamtedition').
+This made many episodes from seasons 2–4 commercially available for the first time.
+The English audio - where available - has been added as an extra soundtrack.